 Capital losses and net capital losses can be applied against capital gains in the order that you choose.
-To maximise your foreign tax credit entitlement, you may choose to offset losses first against domestic capital gains or foreign gains in respect of which you have not paid tax.
+To maximise your foreign tax credit entitlement, you can offset losses first against domestic capital gains or foreign gains in respect of which you have not paid tax.